BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-get-family-features.rst

      p3-get-family-features [options]

-This script returns data for all the features in one or more protein families from the PATRIC database.
+This script returns data for all the features in one or more protein families from the BV-BRC database.
 It supports standard filtering parameters and the specification of additional columns if desired.
 In addition, the results can be filtered by genomes from a secondary input file.
 As currently coded, the command may fail if the number of genomes in the secondary file is large.